Gertrude Protain

-Gertrude Protain (8 July 1914 – 14 May 2005) was a Vincentian/Grenadian educator, politician, and tourism expert, as well as one of the influential feminists working in the Caribbean in her era.
+Gertrude Protain MBE (8 July 1914 – 14 May 2005) was a Vincentian/Grenadian educator, politician, and tourism expert, as well as one of the influential feminists working in the Caribbean in her era.
 She was the first woman to serve on the Legislative Council of Grenada and became the island's "First Lady of Tourism".

 Early life

 Gertrude Isabel Blackman was born on 8 July 1914 in Edinboro, Saint Andrew Parish on the island of Saint Vincent, in Saint Vincent and the Grenadines, to Victoria Isabel and Joseph Elliot Blackman.
 Her father was a teacher and an inspector for the Windward Islands schools.
 Blackman was educated in Kingstown, attending the St. Vincent Girls' High School and soon after her graduation, her family relocated to the nearby island of Grenada.

 Career

 Upon arriving in Grenada in 1933, Blackman began teaching at the Church of England High School, now the Anglican High School.
 On 8 August 1940, Blackman married Errol Protain and they subsequently had one son, Gary, who would become a noted pianist.
 During this same time, Protain worked as a broadcaster for media, creating a series of radio episodes, "Mainy for Women", to air on the Windward Islands Broadcasting Station.
 After enjoying twenty-five years in teaching, she left the field.

 Protain was one of the founding members of the Soroptomist Club, an organization for business and professional women to provide worldwide volunteer services for the improvement of the lives of women and girls.
 Protain, along with other feminists including Grenadian Louise Rowley, Jamaican Una Marson, and Trinidadians Beatrice Greig and Audrey Jeffers led the spread of feminism throughout the Caribbean.
 In 1957, Protain became the first woman nominated to the Grenadian Legislative Council, serving on the Education and Social Services Committee.
 The following year, she acted as a delegate for Grenada in the launching of the Parliament of the West Indies Federation.
 Her four years of work on the Education Committee stressed the education of women and Protain pressed for scholarships for girls and their higher education opportunities.